 drawString() is sufficient for some words, it is somewhat inconvenient when drawing medium or large texts, since it is not capable of accepting line breaks.
 For tasks like this, ReportLab includes text objects, a more specialized way of drawing text.

-At first we must create the corresponding object, indicating where we want to position the text.
+At first we must create the proper object, indicating where we want to position the text.

 Once this is done, we proceed to configure the different styles from the created object.
 For example, here we also have a